 At a glance:

-• In 2024, Esri started to roll out changes to their licensing structure and user types.
-This applies to ArcGIS Online from June 2024 and ArcGIS Enterprise from November 2024.
+- In 2024, Esri started to roll out changes to their licensing structure and user types.
+These changes were applied in ArcGIS Online in June 2024 and will reach ArcGIS Enterprise in November 2024.

-• The changes will see Concurrent Licensing no longer being available for purchase and user types will change in both ArcGIS Online and ArcGIS Enterprise
+- The changes will see Concurrent Use Licensing removed as a purchase option and user types refined with the inclusion of app bundles in both ArcGIS Online and ArcGIS Enterprise.

-• Support for ArcMap is due to end in March 2026, and with concurrent licensing no longer available, this increases the urgency to migrate to ArcGIS Pro.
+- Support for ArcMap is due to end in March 2026, and with concurrent licensing no longer available for purchase, the time is ripe to plan your migration to ArcGIS Pro.

-• An Esri Licensing Readiness Assessment from COSOL can ensure a smooth and optimised transition to the new licensing and user types will ensuring your GIS users have the access they need.
+- An Esri Licensing Readiness Assessment from COSOL can ensure a smooth and optimised transition to the new user type and licensing structure, ensuring your GIS users have the access they need.

 In this series of articles, COSOL takes a look at Esri’s user type and licensing changes that were first rolled out in Esri ArcGIS Online in June 2024 and due to hit Esri ArcGIS Enterprise in November 2024.
 Through these articles, we aim to share: